 There is still a copy of The Glass Castle available in our school library for personal reading.
 It is also an option for literature circles at the Junior level.

-If a student did not want to read The Glass Castle with their class, there was an alternate option; Everything Sad is Untrue by David Nayeri.
+If a student did not want to read The Glass Castle with their class, there was an alternate option: Everything Sad is Untrue by Daniel Nayeri.

 Guide to Success

-After our group read, we were given an assignment to write personal narrative essays.
+After our group reading of The Glass Castle, we were given an assignment to write personal narrative essays.
 Inspired by Walls, I wrote about my experience with poverty.

 My essay became my first award-winning piece, published in the 2023 OKCTE Young Writers Anthology.

-My essay not only was published in the Young Writers Anthology but also led to my future in writing.
-I was published for a second time in the 2024 OKCTE Young Writers Anthology, and have been a proud member of the Newspaper staff for two years.
-In the future, I aspire to share psychology journals as a research psychologist.
+This piece was not only published in the Young Writers Anthology but also led to my future in writing.
+I was published for a second time in the 2024 OKCTE Young Writers Anthology, and have been a proud member of the newspaper staff for two years.
+In the future, I aspire to publish in psychology journals as a research psychologist.